nicktogo/CA-DMV-appointment-scheduler/README.md

     then add

     ```
-    */1 * * * * cd PATH/TO/dmv-notifier/ && ./dmv.sh SAN_FRANCISCO 140 >/tmp/stdout.log 2>/tmp/stderr.log
+    */1 * * * * cd PATH/TO/CA-DMV-appointment-scheduler/ && ./dmv.sh 123 40 >/tmp/stdout.log 2>/tmp/stderr.log
+    */3 * * * * cd PATH/TO/CA-DMV-appointment-scheduler/ && ./dmv.sh 124 40 >/tmp/stdout.log 2>/tmp/stderr.log
     ```
+    The first line means try to schedule an appointment at SAN JOSE office for the next 40 days every minute.
+    The second line means try to schedule an appointment at SAN JOSE DLPC office for the next 40 days every 3 minutes.

+    Look up cron rules to find out more about what the first cryptic characters mean.

     Common pitfall: your cron setup may or may not have PATH set up correctly.
 If it doesn't, you need to set PATH to include the directory where your `casperjs` cli is located.
 You can find this out with `which casperjs`.

-    Also, look up cron rules to find out more about what the first cryptic characters mean.
-In this case, they mean "do this thing every minute".

-    Also, keep in mind that SAN_FRANCISCO is configurable to another CA DMV (just put it in all caps and separate spaces with underscores.
-LA would be LOS_ANGELES, for example).
-Also, the number 14 is the number of days in the future that would be acceptable to you.

     A possible bin PATH might be:

     ```
     PATH=/usr/local/bin
     ```

+    I already set the PATH in `dmv.sh` for you.
+This PATH works for me.
+    If it is not the same as your output of `which casperjs`, go head and change the `dmv.sh`

-    Another possible bin PATH (the one that works for me, for example):
+    Another possible bin PATH (the one that works for original author, for example):

     ```
     PATH=/Users/briangerson/.nvm/versions/node/v4.3.2/bin/:/usr/bin/
     ```

 8. You should be all set.
-If the bot finds an appt within the timeframe you specified, it'll text you an alert with a link to schedule your appointment.
+If the bot finds an appointment within the timeframe you specified, it'll schedule the appointment and send a telegram message to you.
+The timeframe is [1, days).

 ## Thank Yous